What Causes Skin Cancer?

 - UVA penetrates deeper into the skin.
 It ages the skin, but contributes much less towards sunburn.
 UVA rays are present all year round and can penetrate glass and clouds, so we are exposed to large doses over our lifetime.

-- Short term effects: Skin exposed to UV rays can give you freckles and rashes.
-Too much short-term exposure causes sunburn – reddening, pain and in severe cases blistering and even second degree burns.
+- Short term effects: UV damage can start before your skin tans or burns.
+Skin exposed to UV rays can give you freckles and rashes.
+Too much short-term exposure causes sunburn, reddening, pain and in severe cases blistering and even second degree burns.

 Factors affecting the intensity of UV radiation from the sun

-- Position of the sun – the higher in the sky the higher the UV level – midday is usually when they are at max levels
+- Position of the sun: the higher the sun is in the sky the higher the UV level – midday is usually when the UV level reaches a maximum each day in Northern Ireland

-- Cloud cover – heavy clouds significantly cut UV but thin cloud offers little or no protection
+- Cloud cover: heavy clouds can significantly cut UV exposure but thin cloud offers little or no protection

-- Cool bright days, even with light cloud, can have damaging levels of UV radiation
+- On cool bright days, even with light cloud, there can be damaging levels of UV radiation

 - Remember, UV Levels are NOT related to temperature